wolfball/Intellisense-Cognitive-Practice/VAE/README.md

 ### Commands for running

 The following are the command for the best configuration, the result can be visualized by Tensorboard.
+The running time is about 1h.

 ```bash
 python example.py \